 From experience, you can rank on page 2, or even 3, and still earn clicks (despite what people say about page 1 or bust).
 About rank tracking though, let’s get to the next metric.

 Position is another crucial metric to track for your SEO strategy.
-Google defines average position as such:
+Google defines the average position as such:

 The average ranking of your website URLs for the query or queries.
 For example, if your site's URL appeared at position 3 for one query and position 7 for another query, the average position would be 5 ((3+7)/2).

-For example, our ‘average position’ for the past 90 days for ‘SEO coach’ is 20.84, our current rank is 3.
+For example, our ‘average position’ for the past 90 days for ‘SEO coach’ is 20.84, but our current rank is 3.

 Position may not be 100% accurate, but it is a handy reference to track your rank (and it’s free, rather than spending $100+/month on a rank tracker).